 for artisanal fishermen

 Small-scale fisheries play an important role in the European Union from a biological, economic and social perspective, amounting to 85% of all fishing vessels.
 But SSF are not currently monitored as large, industrial fishing vessels are; we do not know where they fish, nor how much, which creates significant challenges for sustainable resource management.
-To solve this data gap, STARFISH 4.0 helps bring to market the NEMO system.
+To address this issue, STARFISH 4.0 proposes the NEMO system: digital tools and technology designed for these fishermen.
 It includes an innovative, solar-powered VMS transponder with an IoT/ satellite/ GSM communications system, a Big Data software platform, and dedicated mobile applications.

 The NEMO system has been specifically designed to help manage small-scale fishing and encourage support from fishing communities.

-This NEMO demo will support fishermen in developing new practices and adopting new 4.0 technologies, fostering a culture of compliance.
+STARFISH 4.0 will support fishermen in developing new practices and adopting new technologies, fostering a culture of compliance.
 Fisheries managers and scientists will gain precious information about SSF fishing activities, which will serve as crucial decision-making tools for sustainably managing resources.

 KEY FACTS – small-scale fishers around the world

 of the 120 million people employed in fisheries

 of global fish stocks are overexploited or collapsed